Filtering by: General Session

 Location: Maurice Abravanel Hall

-Speaker(s): Marin Alsop, Conductor and Educator, TACF; Jessica Rivero Altarriba, Assistant Conductor, Utah Symphony; Clarice Assad, Composer and Pianist; Steven Brosvik, President and CEO, Utah Symphony | Utah Opera; Renée Fleming, Goodwill Ambassador for Arts and Health, World Health Organization; Quinn Mason, Composer and Conductor; Barbara Scowcroft, Music Director and Conductor, Utah Youth Philharmonic and Utah Youth Symphony; and Simon Woods, President and CEO, League of American Orchestras
+Speaker(s): Marin Alsop, Conductor and Educator, TACF; Jessica Rivero Altarriba, Assistant Conductor, Utah Symphony; Steven Brosvik, the O.C.
+Tanner president and CEO of Utah Symphony | Utah Opera; Renée Fleming, Goodwill Ambassador for Arts and Health, World Health Organization; and Simon Woods, President and CEO, League of American Orchestras

 The opening general session at Maurice Abravanel Hall will feature the Utah Youth Philharmonic and Utah Youth Symphony and Music Director and Conductor Barbara Scowcroft, performing two world premieres by Brazilian-American composer and pianist Clarice Assad and American composer and conductor Quinn Mason.